yandex-qatools/htmlelements/README.md

 </dependency>
 ```

-Or you can include both modules at once if needed:
+Or you can include all modules at once if needed:

 ```xml
 <dependency>